kvarak/dnd/docs/_Classes/warlock.md

     You can have only one item stored at a time, and an item that is under the effects of a magical spell or effect cannot be stored.
 If you die or are reduced to 0 hit points, the item exits the pocket dimension and falls to the ground in your space.

 - #### Master of Malediction
-    As a ***bonus action***, you place a curse upon a creature within 60 feet.
+    As a ***bonus action***, you place a curse upon a creature within 60 ft.
 As long as you concentrat or up to one hour, you deal an extra 1d6 necrotic damage to the target whenever you hit it with an attack.

     Also, choose one ability when you use this effect.
 The target has disadvantage on ability checks made with the chosen ability.
 This effect does not stack with hex.